urql-graphql/urql/docs/concepts/stream-patterns.md

 through a layer that will ultimately send GraphQL requests to an API, and then send the corresponding results to another stream.

-As a user working with framewrk code we never interact with these streams directly, but it's helpful to know that they describe every interaction between the declarative queries we write and the way that `urql` fulfills them.
+As a user working with framework code we never interact with these streams directly, but it's helpful to know that they describe every interaction between the declarative queries we write and the way that `urql` fulfills them.

 ## Streams in JavaScript